spring-io/spring-github-workflows/README.md

 You can add more branches to react for pull request events.

 The SNAPSHOT workflows ([spring-artifactory-gradle-snapshot.yml](.github/workflows/spring-artifactory-gradle-snapshot.yml) and [spring-artifactory-maven-snapshot.yml](.github/workflows/spring-artifactory-maven-snapshot.yml), respectively) are also that simple.
-They use JFrog Artifactory plugin to be able to publish artifacts into `libs-snapshot-local` (by default) repository.
+They publish artifacts into `libs-snapshot-local` (by default) repository.
-The Gradle workflow can be supplied with Gradle Enterprise secrets.
+The Gradle workflow can be supplied with Develocity secret.

 #### Gradle SNAPSHOT caller workflow:
 https://github.com/spring-io/spring-github-workflows/blob/78b29123a17655f019d800690cc906d692f836a9/samples/ci-snapshot-gradle.yml#L1-L18